bsileo/hubitat_poolcontroller/README.md

           https://github.com/tagyoureit/nodejs-poolController/tree/v5.0.0
 2. Update your Nodejs-Poolcontroller installation with the SmartThings interface:

    Update your configuration file to enable "OutputToHubitat".
-Note that the "*" format for an address is NOT supportred with Hubitat.
+Note that the "*" format for an address is NOT supported with Hubitat.
 	 ```"integrations": {
         	"outputToHubitat": 1
     		},